xpepermint/typeablejs/README.md

 $ npm install --save typeable
 ```

 This package is targeting `es6`.
-If you plan to use this package in a browser, you need to transpile it with [Babel](https://babeljs.io).
+If you plan to use it in a browser, you need to transpile it with [Babel](https://babeljs.io) or similar.
 The `.bablerc` configuration example below transpiles for browsers `>= IE9`.

 ```js
 {